finos/legend-sdlc/docs/re-architecture-worklog.md

   interfaces themselves are untouched by this step and relocate with bridges in Step 2).
 - Verified: full-reactor `mvn install javadoc:javadoc` green (tests included).

+### Step 2: `legend-sdlc-backend-api` (L4); domain API interfaces move

+- **New module `legend-sdlc-backend-api`** (L4): depends on model, shared, project-files, core.
+All `server/domain/api/**` interfaces moved (git mv) to `org.finos.legend.sdlc.backend.api.<concern>` — concern subpackages preserved, except `conflictResolution` normalized to `conflictresolution` (house lowercase style, matching the FS module's precedent).
+  `ProjectConfigurationStatusReport` moved in from `server.project`.
+Left behind in the server: `DependenciesApiImpl` (relocates in Step 4), `TestModelBuilder` (server utility — consumes the depot `MetadataApi`, so it is L6-bound and only its imports changed), and the `ProjectConfigurationUpdater` bridge.
+- **Bridges**: `@Deprecated` bridge interfaces at every old FQN (Phase 2 extension-SPI pattern — old extends relocated; nested member types are inherited, so `WorkspaceApi.WorkspaceUpdateReport` etc. still resolve through the bridges). **`NewVersionType` is an enum and cannot be bridged** — documented in the migration recipe. `ProjectRevision` (class) bridged as a constructor-forwarding subclass.
+- **De-servered on the way (the review's L4-cleanliness obligation)** — the relocated interfaces now have zero `org.finos.legend.sdlc.server.*` imports:
+  - `ProjectApi.configureProjectInWorkspace(GitLabProjectId, …)` **dropped from
+    L4**: it has no resource callers — it is GitLab-internal (called by `GitLabProjectApi`/`GitLabWorkspaceApi`; FS and in-memory only stubbed it).
+    Kept abstract on the deprecated bridge for external implementors; the GitLab-internal call now goes through the concrete class (cast at the one `GitLabWorkspaceApi` site); the FS/in-memory stubs are deleted.
+  - `ConflictResolutionApi.acceptConflictResolution` now takes
+    `(message, List<? extends EntityChange>, revisionId)` instead of the Jackson application bean `PerformChangesCommand` (which stays at L6).
+The command-taking overloads (including the deprecated user/group-workspace
+    forms) live on the bridge as delegating defaults; the four resources unwrap the command themselves and call the neutral method (two of them had been calling deprecated overloads).
+  - `VersionApi`/`BuildApi` default methods throw `LegendSDLCException(…, 400)`
+    instead of JAX-RS-typed `LegendSDLCServerException` (Phase 1/2 pattern;
+    wire behavior unchanged).
+- Same-package shadowing imports added where server classes remained in bridge packages (`DependenciesApiImpl`, `TestDownstreamProjectSearch`) — the JLS 7.5.1 pattern already on record from Phases 2–3.
+- Build note: **PMD is active in the build** alongside checkstyle (`UnnecessaryImport` caught a same-package import the scripted rewrite produced).
+- Migration doc: one new row covering the interface relocation, the unbridged enum, and the three relocated-shape changes.